Automattic/vip-go-ci/TESTS.md

 To be able run the test suite, a few steps will need to be taken.

-1) run the following command:
+1) Run the following command:
 > mv phpunit.xml.dist phpunit.xml

-2) replace the string `PROJECT_DIR` in `phpunit.xml` with your local project directory.
+2) Replace the string `PROJECT_DIR` in `phpunit.xml` with your local project directory.

 For example:
 > <directory>PROJECT_DIR/tests/integration</directory>